Bog0sso/Bog0sso/README.md

 - 👋 Hi, I’m @Bog0sso
 - 👀 I’m interested in Java technologies, pure front-end development and UI/UX Design.
-- 🌱 I’m currently learning Java, Spring and HTML/CSS with VanillaJS and Service Oriented Architecture.
+- 🌱 I’m currently learning Java, Java with Spring, DevSecOps and HTML/CSS with VanillaJS.
 - 📫 You can join me by sambe0002@gmiail.com.

 <!---